dukegod/understandinges6/zh-CN/11-Promises.md

 This `run()` function can run any generator that uses `yield` to achieve asynchronous code without exposing promises (or callbacks) to the developer.
 In fact, since the return value of the function call is always coverted into a promise, the function can even return something other than a promise.
 That means both synchronous and asynchronous methods work correctly when called using `yield`, and you never have to check that the return value is a promise.

 The only concern is ensuring that asynchronous functions like `readFile()` return a promise that correctly identifies its state.
 For Node.js built-in methods, that means you'll have to convert those methods to return promises instead of using callbacks.

+A> ### Future Asynchronous Task Running
+A>
+A> At the time of my writing, there is ongoing work around bringing a simpler syntax to asynchronous task running in JavaScript.
+Work is progressing on an `await` syntax that would closely mirror the promise-based example in the preceding section.
+The basic idea is to use a function marked with `async` instead of a generator and use `await` instead of `yield` when calling a function, such as:
+A>
+A> ```js
+A> (async function() {
+A>     let contents = await readFile("config.json");
+A>     doSomethingWith(contents);
+A>     console.log("Done");
+A> });
+A> ```
+A>
+A> The `async` keyword before `function` indicates that the function is meant to run in an asynchronous manner.
+The `await` keyword signals that the function call to `readFile("config.json")` should return a promise, and if it doesn't, the response should be wrapped in a promise.
+Just as with the implementation of `run()` in the preceding section, `await` will throw an error if the promise is rejected and otherwise return the value from the promise.
+The end result is that you get to write asynchronous code as if it were synchronous without the overhead of managing an iterator-based state machine.
+A>
+A> The `await` syntax is expected to be finalized in ECMAScript 2017 (ECMAScript 8).

+## Summary

+Promises are designed to improve asynchronous programming in JavaScript by giving you more control and composability over asynchronous operations than events and callbacks can.
+Promises schedule jobs to be added to the JavaScript engine's job queue for execution later, while a second job queue tracks promise fulfillment and rejection handlers to ensure proper execution.

+Promises have three states: pending, fulfilled, and rejected.
+A promise starts in a pending state and becomes fulfilled on a successful execution or rejected on a failure.
+In either case, handlers can be added to indicate when a promise is settled.
+The `then()` method allows you to assign a fulfillment and rejection handler and the `catch()` method allows you to assign only a rejection handler.

+You can chain promises together in a variety of ways and pass information between them.
+Each call to `then()` creates and returns a new promise that is resolved when the previous one is resolved.
+Such chains can be used to trigger responses to a series of asynchronous events.
+You can also use `Promise.race()` and `Promise.all()` to monitor the progress of multiple promises and respond accordingly.

+Asynchronous task running is easier when you combine generators and promises, as promises give a common interface that asynchronous operations can return.
+You can then use generators and the `yield` operator to wait for asynchronous responses and respond appropriately.

+Most new web APIs are being built on top of promises, and you can expect many more to follow suit in the future.